Sumit-Heliwal/Automatic-meme-generator/README.md

 ## Usage

-With `yarn start` you can start the development server and look at the app at http://localhost:3000.

 Input your top and bottom text, choose the Meme you would like to have and then click on "Create Meme".
 After that you can see a preview of your Meme.
 If you like it, then you can click on "Download".
 The App will download the Meme in it's original size and best quality.